kodev8/uber-klone/README.md

 ----------

 This project aims to replicate a similar design and functionality of the drive/ride experience of the Uber web application using two main components flask and htmx.
+Here is a link to a deployed demo: https://uber-klone.onrender.com

+NB: It it takes some time for the site to load using render.
+Also, driver applications must be approved by an admin to continue with the driver experience which can take some time.

 ## Flask and Htmx